 We shared Slavic roots, but while his family encouraged him away from classical music, mine were greatly bothered that I didn’t hook up with the family trade.
 How ironic!
 We just had to laugh.
 And it made both of us feel better somehow…

 He and I, turns out, share political opinions, sense of humor, attitudes on life, and even many musical genres and opinions about the current industry.
 We bonded in five minutes and chatted for hours.
 And this, people, is why I travel whenever I can.
 It gives a person perspective.

 So please remember if you’re ever down…

 We may all have our messy moments that drive us crazy at that moment, but often, they’re not as bad as we allow ourselves to believe.
 What feels dramatic to us right now will feel half as dramatic in a week, barely dramatic at all in a month.
-True, right?
 We may even look back and laugh.
-We most always make it through.
-And if not, we’ll likely bump into another person along the way who says, “Me too!” which somehow makes everything feel less like drama, more like… yah know… it’s life.
+We usually make it through.

 There’s a huge chance, also, we’ll likely bump into another traveler along the way who pipes in, ‘I relate!’ which makes everything feel less like high drama, and more like… yah know… just life…